sk-sandeep7/cv-assignment-agent/README.md

 # GC Agent - AI Question Generation System

 An intelligent question generation and evaluation system built with React frontend and FastAPI backend, powered by Azure OpenAI.
+This is submitted as a part of Assignment for DSE312: Computer Vision course.
+This app tries to generate assignment questions similar to the instructor's style.

 ## 🚀 Features